Andrei-WongE/FUA_harmonization/README.md

 # Definitions
 Each dataset has a different urban definition, as such:

-- OE eFUA: Overlay municipality and OECD’s definition of eFUA boundaries to include local units which have at least half of its population living within the eFUA boundary.
+- OE eFUA: Overlay municipality and OE’s definition of eFUA boundaries to include local units which have at least half of its population living within the eFUA boundary.
 - GHS-FUA: Areas in which at least 15% of the population is commuting to the main Urban Centre of the area.
-Delineated commuting area of the Urban Centres of epoch 2015, estimated through an automated classification procedure developed using OECD defintion/methodology.
+Delineated commuting area of the Urban Centres of epoch 2015, estimated through an automated classification procedure developed using OE defintion/methodology.
 - GHS-UC: Areas defined by specific cut-off values on resident population and built-up surface share in a 1x1 km uniform global grid.

 ![Urban Centre](uc.png)